 EPA Requires Beemsterboer and KCBX to Take Action

-U.S. EPA is working closely with Illinois EPA, the Illinois Attorney General’s Office and the Chicago Department of Public Health to ensure compliance with rules and regulations and assess the health impacts of these facilities on the residents of southeast Chicago.
+U.S. EPA worked closely with Illinois EPA, the Illinois Attorney General’s Office and the Chicago Department of Public Health to ensure compliance with rules and regulations and assess the health impacts of these facilities on the residents of southeast Chicago.
 EPA required Beemsterboer and KCBX to monitor the dust from their facilities.

 On Nov.
 15, 2013, EPA required KCBX to install and operate an ambient air quality monitoring network for dust (aka, soot) surrounding both its North and South facilities in southeast Chicago.
 It also required KCBX to submit samples of its pet coke from these facilities to EPA for laboratory analysis.

 - Nov.
 15, 2013 - EPA issued the KCBX Section 114 information request

 - Nov.
 21, 2013 - EPA granted KCBX's request for a two-week extension to respond.